Alert Source Discuss

 • paymaster the paymaster used for this userOp (or empty)

-• actualGasCost - actual amount paid (by account or paymaster) for this UserOperation
+• actualGasCost - the actual amount paid (by account or paymaster) for this UserOperation

 • actualGasUsed - total gas used by this UserOperation (including preVerification, creation, validation and execution)

-• success boolean - did this execution completed without revert
+• success boolean - did this execution completed without a revert

 • reason in case of revert, this is the revert reason